 I am imagining a nice walk in the crisp fall woods, collecting some leaves and go to town with glue back at home.
 (The liquid kind is probably better for delicate leaves)

 15. Paper Bag Teepees

 Image credit: Munchkins and Mayhem

-There is no particular tutorial for this one, except grab a paper bag, tie the top with string and let the kids decorate the Indian teepees!
+There is no particular tutorial for this one, except grab a paper bag, tie the top with string, cut an opening and let the kids decorate the Indian teepees!

 I hope this serves as an inspiration on Thanksgiving Day!

-If you found this post useful, please share with your friends!
+If you loved this post, please share with your friends!